 - Griffith Observatory

-The Venice beach vibe is too good with folks and families all around enjoying activities such as cycling, running, skateboarding, BIRD-ing and you will also come across surfers, artists, performers etc. I envied a few folks who were reading books in hammocks tied around the palm trees.
+The Venice beach vibe is too good with folks and families all around enjoying activities such as cycling, running, skateboarding, BIRD-ing and you will also come across surfers, artists, performers, etc. I envied a few folks who were reading books in hammocks tied around the palm trees.

 The public Art Walls of Venice are definitely worth a visit during your California vacations, they showcase stunning street art, not just on the walls themselves but also on nearby trees.
-We met and spoke with some artists busy painting while we were there and found some had traveled from around the world to paint on these walls.
-Graffiti artists are one of my favorite people on the planet, just like musicians, they can put out a lot of their thoughts so loudly via their paintings.
+We met and spoke with some artists busy painting while we were there and found some had travelled from around the world to paint on these walls.
+Graffiti artists are one of my favourite people on the planet, just like musicians, they can put out a lot of their thoughts so loudly via their paintings.
 Respect!

 Santa Monica Pier is very charming with lots of fun activities and parks making it a great place for a family day out.
 We strolled around for around two hours enjoying some live music, street shopping and even watching some scuba divers in the blue sea.

 We headed towards Hollywood Boulevard to see the Hollywood Walk of Fame first – one f the main destinations during a trip to Los Angeles This street has brass stars of all the famous celebrities engraved on them.
-We followed the star lane and managed to spot one name which we all recognised the star of the American guitarist, Jimi Hendrix.
+We followed the star lane and managed to spot one name which we all recognized as the star of the American guitarist, Jimi Hendrix.

 Next, it was time to head towards the famous Beverly Hills which is a popular hunting ground for celebrity spotting as many famous celebrities live nearby.
 We have all watched many of those videos of celebrities shopping around here, so we wanted to make sure we saw this place.
 Of course, we had no intentions of scrutinizing people’s faces or quizzing anyone if they had seen any celebrities around 😉

 We were pretty convinced that Hollywood board wouldn’t be anything pretty but for the sake of ritual we needed to check it off our list of California road trip ideas, as couldn’t say we’d been to LA but not seen the famous board itself.
-We drove as far as we could up the hill and discovered that to get to the sign itself required a long hike but after our unsuccessful celebrity hunting we didn’t have the energy left for this and decided the view from the Griffith Observatory in the Mount Hollywood would be good enough for us.
+We drove as far as we could up the hill and discovered that to get to the sign itself required a long hike but after our unsuccessful celebrity hunting we didn’t have the energy left for this and decided the view from the Griffith Observatory in Mount Hollywood would be good enough for us.

-I captured a LA traffic from the top of the Hill, when it again reminded me of the La La Land song, Another Day of Sun and the lyrics.
+I captured a LA traffic from the top of the Hill when it again reminded me of the La La Land song, Another Day of Sun, and the lyrics.

-It was sooo…… relieving to get a picture with the Hollywood board from the Griffith Observatory before the sun sets.
+It was sooo…… relieving to get a picture with the Hollywood board from the Griffith Observatory before the sunsets.

 One of the main attractions here was the Pieces of Sky exhibition, which displays actual meteorite pieces that had been excavated across the US.
 I found it so exciting to see these pieces that had originated far out in the solar system and fell to Earth many years ago.

-Overall the Griffith Observatory was my favourite landmark in LA, and it gave me the ultimate La La Land experience.
+Overall the Griffith Observatory was my favorite landmark in LA, and it gave me the ultimate La La Land experience.
 The sunset and city views from here were so magical and dreamy.
 I walked around many times and was constantly reminded of the La La Land movie poster.